bksaini078/bksaini078/README.md

 - At Fraunhofer IAO, I work as a Applied AI Researcher.
 - 👨🏻‍🎓  MSc.
 Web and Data Science, University of Koblenz and Landau, Germany.
 - 🧑🏻‍💻 My current research interest is improving user experience using Large Language Model and Generative AI technology.
--  Professional experience in Software Testing, Prototype Developments, and Project Management.
+-  Professional experience in Consulting, Prototype Development, and Project Management.
 - 🧑🏻‍🔬 Like experimenting,🕵️‍♂️ investigating, and 🎸 playing guitar.

 ### Connect with me: